Introduction to the Outgrow Builder

 4. Show Breakdown: Instead of simply giving a number, as a result, you can even try to showcase the cost breakdown of each of the line items in a quoting calculator for example.
 This can allow the user to see how each component impacts the price.

-5. Have a clear call to action: Now that you have added value to the user think about what is the right next step for a user at that point and have a clear call to action on that page.
+5. Have a clear call to action: Now that you have added value to the user, think about the right next step for a user at that point and have a clear call to action on that page.

 6. Provide Ranges: Services businesses like legal and software design will usually provide a range: cost is between $8K to $12K, instead of paying $10K.
 This reduces the risk of committing a specific price point to a user.

-In case of doubt or discussion, you can also reach out to us at [email protected] and we will be glad to assist you further.
+In case of doubt or discussion, you can also reach out to us at [email protected], and we will gladly assist you further.